Environmental provisions in Economic Partnership Agreements: Implications for developing countries

 Beatrice Chaytor is a Programme Officer at International Lawyers and Economists Against Poverty (ILEAP).

-In this paper, RTAs refers in a generic sense to bilateral, and regional trade agreements.
+In this article, RTAs refers in a generic sense to bilateral, and regional trade agreements.

 This objective is contained in numerous political statements including the 1992 Rio Declaration.